Learn how to add Atlassian Analytics to a site and understand what you need to query data and create charts.

 Select a column from the schema browser to add the column name to your SQL query.

-The schema, table, and column names shown in the schema browser are the SQL names, not the nicknames provided in the data source’s schema settings.
+The schema, table, and column names shown in the schema browser are the SQL names, not the display names provided in the data source’s schema settings.

 Column data types